seppwc/tealeaf/README.md

 <br>
  <hr>
 <br>
-<center><h2>What is Teal?</h2></center>
+<center><h2>What is TealUI?</h2></center>

-Teal is a modular design system / css framework / web component library where the aim is to provide a multi tierd design system, where developers can "buy-in" to as much of the design system as they like, without feeling like alot of the design system/framework is going to waste.
+TealUI is a modular design system / css framework / web component library where the aim is to provide a multi tierd design system, where developers can "buy-in" to as much of the design system as they like, without feeling like alot of the design system/framework is going to waste.

 <center><h2>What packages are available?</h2></center>

-Teal is broken down into four distinct packages.
+TealUI is broken down into four distinct packages.

-### @teal/tokens
+### @teal-ui/tokens

 - A set of design tokens declared at root level

-### @teal/elements
+### @teal-ui/elements

 - A css normalisation and opinionated classless css framework

-### @teal/css
+### @teal-ui/css

 - A utility based css framework / buildtool

-### @teal/ui
+### @teal-ui/components

 - A web component library which makes use of the previous packages